seanslma/maki/Azure/AKS/Docker.md

 https://techblog.greeneye.ag/blog/kubernetes-continuous-integration-using-buildkit-buildx-and-docker-regisrty
 - details to describe how to choose the tools for migrating from aks docker to buildkit
-- also mentioned tech details duch cache etc
+- also mentioned tech details such cache etc

 How to do it:
 - create a `buildkit` server